thiagoa/menu_maker/README.md

 menu_maker.render
 ```

-The first renderer passed into the container will render the main menu.
+The first renderer of the collection will render the main menu.
 The second renderer will
 render the submenus, and so forth.

 You can easily pack these short and simple factory methods into a custom helper, and use them for